 - The State’s Commemoration of the centenary of the Battle of the Somme, on 9 July, in the Irish National War Memorial Gardens, in conjunction with the Royal British Legion

 - Under the auspices of the Glasnevin Trust, Armistice Day Commemorations were conducted in Glasnevin Cemetery Dublin, on 11 November.

 - The Irish and French Governments in association with the Gasnevin Trust, hosted a dedication ceremony of the France – Ireland Memorial, in Glasnevin Cemetery, on 13 November, 2016

 - On 13 November, throughout Ireland, Remembrance Ceremonies were held commemorating those who died in the First World War

 - A private ceremony for the family of Private James Duffy VC on 26 November 2016, hosted by Donegal County Museum, in Association with the Royal Inniskillings Fusiliers Museum.

 Room of Reflection

-In view of parallel commemorative and reflective activities taking place in 2016, the Board of Directors has deferred exploring the feasibility of establishing a Room of Reflection, reflecting Ireland’s shared military heritage, in a suitable location, subject to appropriate permission and the availability of finances to support the project.
+In view of parallel commemorative and reflective activities taking place in 2016, the Board of Directors deferred until 2017 a decision regarding the feasibility of establishing a Room of Reflection, reflecting Ireland’s shared military heritage, in a suitable location, subject to appropriate permission and the availability of finances to support the project.